 How can you do the Italian manicure at home?

 For the very best results, visit your local nail technician, who is likely a dab hand with this nail-painting hack.
 If you'd rather give this manicure trick a go yourself, pick up a traditional nail polish, which can be removed with acetone.
 Nail experts like Metta aren't keen on DIY gel polish for various reasons, including the potential for developing allergies if the gel touches the skin over time.

 Firstly, apply a base coat — especially if you're using a darker shade.
-R29 rates Nails.Inc Nailkale Superfood Base Coat, £15.
 Nail artists prefer the 'three stripes' nail-painting trick: one swipe down the centre to start and another at each side to join up the colour.
 Don't worry if the polish ends up too close to the edge.
-Invest in a reusable nail brush, like this one from Amazon, and dip it in acetone to very gently clean up the edges and to create that negative space.
-Try Cutex Nourishing Nail Polish Remover, £2.20, which removes polish without stripping your nails.
+Invest in a reusable nail brush, and dip it in acetone to very gently clean up the edges and to create that negative space.
+Try a nail polish remover that removes polish without stripping your nails.
 Lastly, finish with a high-shine top coat to seal in the colour.
 You can take this right up to the edge and over the negative space.